 Yes, condenser microphones are the preferred choice for recording vocals.
-Thanks to their high sensitivity, condenser mics can capture a wide range of frequencies with clarity.
+Thanks to their high sensitivity, condenser mics can clearly capture a wide range of frequencies.

 They usually have a broader frequency response than other microphone types, making them suitable for recording different vocal styles or genres.

 Rode NT1 used for?